-MSME: During fiscal 2021, GNPAs for the NBFC MSME section reached ~6-7% due to increased stress in MSME borrowers, who were hit the hardest due to Covid-19.
+MSME: In fiscal 2021, GNPAs for the MSME section are expected to have reached 7-8% due to increased stress in MSME borrowers, who were hit the hardest due to Covid-19.
 Further, in the first quarter of fiscal 2022, the second wave of pandemic again impacted economic activities, in turn leading to increased stress in the MSME segments.
 However, the impact on asset quality was cushioned by OTR 2.0 announced by the RBI in May 2021.
-With improvement in economic activities and mild impact of the waning pandemic, CRISIL Research expects the asset quality stress to be in range of 8-9% for fiscal 2023.
+With improvement in economic activities and mild impact of the waning pandemic, CRISIL Research expects the asset quality stress (GNPA and restructuring) to be in range of 8-10% for fiscals 2022 and 2023.